Table of content

-- The 950 words you have to include in your document include the typed commentaries for each of the three objects chosen by you.
+- The 950 words you must include in your document include the typed commentaries for each of the three objects you chose.

 - All the while drafting your document, ensure you follow the assessment rubric as prescribed by the IB.
-The only surefire way to write a document that gets a top score is one that follows all the points included in the rubric.
+The only surefire way to write a paper that gets a top score follows all the points included in the title.

 And that's that!

 We hope these little points will help you explore further the vast realms of the Theory of Knowledge Course.
-It might seem a lot confusing with the changes the DP Course has seen, but you will go beyond your expectations with the right guidance and support!
+It might seem confusing with the changes the DP Course has seen, but you will surpass your expectations with the proper guidance and support!
 On this note, we wish you all the very best for your IB TOK Exhibition :)